Posted on February 26, 2019 in Drugs

 There are a few defenses available to an individual facing drug charges in Arizona.
 Some of the most common include lack of knowledge of a drug’s existence and illegal search and seizure.
 The police must have probable cause to conduct a traffic stop or arrest of a pedestrian.
 Medical use and approved religious use are also viable defenses.
 Medical marijuana patients can carry up to 2.5 ounces of medical cannabis purchased from a licensed dispensary, and religious users of peyote can also avoid drug charges if they can prove the peyote was for religious and personal use and posed no threat to the public.

-If you face drug charges in Arizona, a criminal defense attorney can help you better understand the charges against you, the potential penalties for conviction, and your available defenses.
+If you face drug charges in Arizona, a drug crime defense attorney can help you better understand the charges against you, the potential penalties for conviction, and your available defenses.